 # Decision models

 Decision models are scalable and reusable assets that streamline and centralize complex conditional business logic.
-They allow teams to improve consistency and reduce maintenance by building logic once and reusing it across multiple recipes and projects.
+Decision models allow teams to improve consistency and reduce maintenance by building logic once and reusing it across multiple recipes and projects.

-• An input schema that defines the expected input fields.
+• An input node that defines the input schema for the model and the Make decision action.

 Refer to the following sections for more information: